Join us for a hike!

-Vaccination will NOT be a pre-condition of participating in the hiking program.
+- Vaccination is NOT a pre-condition of participating in the hiking program.
+The Bruce Trail Conservancy strongly encourages all hikers to get vaccinated.

 The Bruce Trail Conservancy and its Clubs continue to monitor the guidance provided by Canada's and Ontario's public health officers with respect to COVID-19.
 Our hiking program and our guidelines to hikers may need to change as this guidance changes.